arun8796/AWS-notes/ec2/README.md

 3. CloudWatch detailed monitoring is set to off by default.
 4. Auto assign Public IP address oftion is set by default to "Use subnet settings".
 5. Shutdown behaviour is set to by default to "Stop".
-6. **As per [AWS Feb, 9 2017 note](https://aws.amazon.com/about-aws/whats-new/2017/02/new-attach-an-iam-role-to-your-existing-amazon-ec2-instance/) roles can now be attached or replaced on existing instances.**
+6. **As per [AWS Feb, 9 2017 note](https://aws.amazon.com/about-aws/whats-new/2017/02/new-attach-an-iam-role-to-your-existing-amazon-ec2-instance/) roles can now be attached and/or replaced on existing instances.**

 [*(back to the top)*](README.md#markdown-header-table-of-contents)